Q. Can back pain be cured by acupuncture, if used correctly?

 Of course, pain can occur over a wide area, taking in a number of channels.
 In that case all of them may need treatment but even here usually one takes precedence.
 Discovering which that is can take skill.

-Where the patient locates the pain may not always be where the best acupuncture treatment is done.
-Although the back pain will almost always be treated, if the underlying condition isn't treated, the back ache will return and relief will be temporary.
+Where you, the patient, feel the pain, may not be where the best acupuncture treatment is done.
+If the underlying condition isn’t treated, the back pain will return and relief will be temporary.

-A. Suppose the condition is caused by Cold and Damp.
-To understand this, take an analogy:
+A. Suppose the condition is caused by Cold and/or Damp(there’s more about these below).

 Those susceptible will have back pain, amongst other problems.